robrich/kubernetes-hands-on-workshop/16-Azure-Container-Registry/README.md

 Pushing images to Azure Container Registry
 ------------------------------------------

-(If you'd rather not expose your learning so publicly, you can skip this section.
-We'll also use Azure Container Registry in the next module.)

 1. Grab the Admin username and password from the Azure Container Registry you created in the previous exercise.

 2. From the command-line, run